 Here is a fresh burst of joyful color you can feel good about, from Florida artist Priscilla Batzell!
-Postcards make wonderful greetings, gifts, tags, bookmarks and buying on Handes Of A Woman helps to support the arts.
+Postcards make wonderful greetings, gifts, tags, bookmarks.
+Retail shoppers save $4.99 with code cards at checkout AND support the arts!
 Batzell is known for her fluid art, can-do attitude, instructional videos and book postcards are 4" x 6" and available as a pack of 5 picture of the single is of the art itself an...

 "Because I Can" Basic Apron

 "Because I Can" Basic Apron requested by fine artist Priscilla Batzell, inspired by her well know signature phrase, book and fans!
 Features our basic tie behind the neck apron in black, letters embroidered in white one size fits most about 27" wide x 34" long 24" neck ties, 35" waist ties double 1" hems and self bias binding 2 pockets (sh...